How to restrict Active Directory RPC traffic to a specific port

 TCP/IP Port registry entry, you receive Netlogon error event 5809 under

 NTDS\Parameters.
 This indicates that the port configured is in use, and you should choose a different port.

 You'll receive the same event when you have a unique port, and you restart the Netlogon service on the domain controller.
-This is by design, and occurs because of the way the RPC runtime manages its server ports.
+This behavior is by design.
+It occurs because of the way the RPC runtime manages its server ports.
 The port will be used after the restart, and the event can be ignored.

 Administrators should confirm that the communication over the specified port is enabled if any intermediate network devices or software is used to filter packets between the domain controllers.

 Frequently, you must also manually set the File Replication Service (FRS) RPC port because AD and FRS replication replicate with the same Domain Controllers.
 The FRS RPC port should use a different port.

 Don't assume that clients only use the Netlogon RPC services and thus only the setting

 DCTcpipPort is required.
 Clients are also using other RPC services such as SamRPC, LSARPC, and also the Directory Replication Services (DRS) interface.
 You should always configure both registry settings and open both ports on the firewall.

 After you specify the ports, you may encounter the following issues:

 - Long logon time after you set a specific static port for NTDS and Netlogon in a Windows Server 2008 R2-based domain environment